 8.2.
-Contents' block of the seminars
+Contents' block of the seminars\

 - Block 1.
-Regional inequalities
+The diffusion of the Industrialization in Spain

 - Block 2.
-Labor market and migrations
+Regional inequalities

 - Block 3.
 Human Capital: education

 - Block 4.
 Firms and business man

 - Block 5.
 Living standards and welfare

-1.5 hours duration each, except the block 5, which will take 3 hours (2 weeks)
+\ 1.5 hours duration each, except the block 5, which will take 3 hours (2 weeks)

 Seminar 1 Seminar 2 Seminar 3 Seminar The diffusion of the Industrialization in Spain Regional inequality Human Capital: Education Objective To indentify the key elements that determined the industrialization in Spain To understand that the historical process of economic growth has not brought the disappearance of regional disparities, however it has not produced growing inequalities neither.
 Recognize the importance of human capital formation for economic growth, and the different historical views on the matter.
 Concepts Resources Innovation and Technology Economic specialization Relative / Absolute Growth Human Capital Formation Education Policy Key words transfer Public Policy Institutional Framework Demand Factors vs supply factors.
 Convergence / Divergence Literacy Formal education Method Extraction of the key elements from contemporary literature text and the main lecture as supporting material.
-Validate / falsify a hypothesis Contrasting historical and contemporary texts.
+Validate / falsify a hypothesis Contrasting historical and contemporary texts. supporting matorial.
 Individual work Team work.
-Matarial A novel for an interpretation, Material using an academic study.
-Critical reading of a text Texts from different periods be compared with a contempor- text on the subject.
+Material A novel for an interpretation, using an academic study.
+Critical reading of a text Texts from different periods will be compared with a contemporary text on the subject.